 However the visibility has been boosted once more by the holding of the World Championships for the second time in 2013, as well as with the continuing popularity of the annual night slalom World Cup race which brings thousands of visitors to the town.

-Schladming doesn't offer Tyrolean village charm, but skiers who are looking for a variety of long challenging runs should make it one of their top choices - perhaps the best way to define it (although the inhabitants would shudder at the description) would be a 'French-style' Austrian ski resort!
+Schladming doesn't offer Tyrolean village charm, but intermediate and advanced skiers who are looking for a variety of long challenging runs should make it one of their top choices - perhaps the best way to define it (although the inhabitants would shudder at the description) would be a 'French-style' Austrian ski resort!

 Schladming is a medium-sized town with plenty of hotel (and other) accommodation.
 Those looking for a quieter location can always try the smaller settlements of Haus im Ennstal and Rohrmoos